IKEA: Traditional store layout

-IKEA stores are typically blue buildings with yellow accents (also Sweden's national colours).
-They are often designed in a one-way layout, leading customers counter-clockwise along what IKEA calls "the long natural way" designed to encourage the customer to see the store in its entirety (as opposed to a traditional retail store, which allows a customer to go directly to the section where the desired goods and services are displayed).
+IKEA stores are typically blue buildings with yellow accents — Sweden's national colours.
+They are often designed in a one-way layout, leading customers counter-clockwise along what IKEA calls "the long natural way", designed to encourage the customer to see the store in its entirety (as opposed to a traditional retail store, which allows a customer to go directly to the section where the desired goods and services are displayed).
 There are often shortcuts to other parts of the showroom.

-The sequence first involves going through the furniture showrooms making note of selected items.
-The customer collects a shopping cart and proceeds to an open-shelf "Market Hall" warehouse for smaller items, visits the self-service furniture warehouse to collect previously noted showroom products in flat pack form.
+The sequence first involves going through the furniture showrooms, making note of selected items.
+The showroom usually consists of simulated room settings where customers can see the actual furniture in use, e.g., a living room with a sofa, a TV set, a bookcase, and a dining table, accessorized with plants, cushions, rugs, lamps, plates, glasses, and cutlery.
+Showroom sections are usually displayed in the order of the rooms of a house: living rooms, dining rooms, kitchens, bedrooms, and children’s rooms.
+The customer then collects a shopping cart and proceeds to an open-shelf "Market Hall" warehouse for smaller items.
+Lastly, the self-service furniture warehouse stores the showroom products in flat-pack form for the customer to collect the ones previously noted.
 Sometimes, they are directed to collect products from an external warehouse on the same site or at a site nearby after purchase.
 Finally, customers pay for their products at a cash register.
 Not all furniture is stocked at the store level, such as particular sofa colours needing to be shipped from a warehouse to the customer's home or the store.

 Most stores follow the layout of having the showroom upstairs with the marketplace and self-service warehouse downstairs.
-Some stores are single level, while others have separate warehouses to allow more stock to be kept on-site.
-Single-level stores are found predominantly in areas where the cost of land would be less than the cost of building a 2-level store.
+Some stores are single-level, while others have separate warehouses to allow more stock to be kept on-site.
+Single-level stores are found predominantly in areas where the cost of land would be less than the cost of building a two-level store.
 Some stores have dual-level warehouses with machine-controlled silos to allow large quantities of stock to be accessed throughout the selling day.

-Most IKEA stores offer an "as-is" or “bargain corner” (recently rebranded as “circular hub”) area at the end of the warehouse, just before the cash registers.
+Most IKEA stores offer an "as-is" or "bargain corner" (recently rebranded as "re-shop and re-use") area at the end of the warehouse, just before the cash registers.
 Returned, damaged, and formerly showcased products are displayed here and sold with a significant discount.

+In March 2022, IKEA swiftly exited the Russian market, due to Russia's invasion of Ukraine, leading to a surplus of items that were earmarked for the Russian market in IKEA's warehouses.
+To offload these items quickly, IKEA sold them in a number of non-Russian IKEA stores near the bargain corner at a discount.